Arulprasath36/JenkinsPractice/README.md

 # JenkinsPractice
-This repo is to explain the jenkins working
+This repository is to explain the jenkins working